highb33kay/YaraYara/README.md

 ## Usage

 1. Make sure you have Bash installed on your system.
-2. Make it executeable by running `chmod +x yara.sh`
+2. Make it executeable by running `chmod +x yara`
-3. Execute the script by running `./yara.sh`.
+3. Execute the script by running `./yara`.
 4. Watch the Magic as it Unravels ❤️🪄

 ## Features